 The following are sour lemon varieties:

-Buy a Lemon - Eureka
+Lemon - Eureka

 The Lisbon lemon is the most widely sold lemon variety in the world.
 It is the sour lemon most often carried by U.S. supermarkets.
 Its only rival for top spot is the similar Eureka lemon.

 The Ponderosa lemon is not a true lemon but the juice of the large, seedy yellow fruit is tart enough to be used as a substitute for lemon juice in recipes.
 Growing a Ponderosa lemon tree is the best way to obtain the fruit.

 The pink lemons produced by the variegated pink Eureka lemon tree will supply you with pitchers of pink lemonade all summer.
 The lemon of pink lemonade fame has a bumpy green and yellow striped rind.
 Only the flesh is pink.

 The Rough lemon tree is a cross between a mandarin orange and a citron.
 Citrus x jambhiri 'Lush' fruit is of low quality so this lemon tree is used mainly as a rootstock for other citrus trees.

 These are not "true" lemons which are botanically classified as Citrus limon.
 The sweet lemon tree is usually a lemon hybrid

 or a cross between two other types of citrus.
 They are called sweet